 What does this funding get me?

 Grants to help nonprofits do energy efficiency work.
-Two programs had funding cycles in the Southeast that closed in November 2024 (stay tuned for new cycles):
+Two programs have funding cycles in the Southeast that close in April and May of 2025:

-- Good Use (subgrants up to $120,000 from the Southface Institute; requires cost-share; possible new cycles in spring and summer 2025)
+- Good Use (subgrants up to $120,000 from the Southface Institute; requires cost-share)

-- BUILT Nonprofits (grants up to $100,000 from the Dept. of Energy; requires 20% cost-share; congratulations to Marbles Kids Museum in Raleigh, one of 22 recipients in 2024; new cycles of funding, if any, will be announced here)
+- BUILT Nonprofits through TechWerx (Congratulations to Marbles Kids Museum in Raleigh, one of 22 recipients in 2024)

 Am I eligible?